Perez Art Museum Miami at night

 The Fillmore at Jackie Gleason Theater

-DESCRIPTION: Named after one of the world’s great entertainers of the stage, TV and movies, Jackie Gleason, this large venue offers year-round live performances of Broadway plays, concerts, magician shows and opera
+DESCRIPTION: This beloved concert venue on Miami Beach is named after one of the world’s great entertainers of the stage, TV, and movies, Jackie Gleason.
+This large venue offers year-round live performances of Broadway plays, concerts, magician shows, and opera.

 ADDRESS: 1700 Washington Avenue, Miami Beach, FL MAP